rm511130/PCF4CAS/README.md

 ![](./images/chess.png)

-**Let's recap:** You have deployed the Chess App code into a public cloud without having to worry about IP addresses, ports, middleware, containers, VMs, network routers, application routes, DNS entries, app logging, app performance monitoring, app health-management, HA considerations, cloud infrastructure provider, CVE (Common Vulnerabilities and Exposures), firewalls, etc., and you didn't have to open a service ticket.
+**Let's recap:** You have deployed the code for a Chess App into a public cloud without having to worry about IP addresses, ports, middleware, containers, VMs, network routers, application routes, DNS entries, certificates, logging, performance monitoring, app health-management, HA considerations, cloud infrastructure provider CLIs, CVE (Common Vulnerabilities and Exposures), firewalls, etc., and you didn't have to open a service ticket.

 ![](./images/delight.png)